Diagnosis

 Tests to look for rectal cancer spread

-Once you're diagnosed with rectal cancer, the next step is to determine the cancer's extent (stage).
-The stage of your cancer helps determine your prognosis and your treatment options.
+If you're diagnosed with rectal cancer, the next step is to determine the cancer's extent, called the stage.
+Your healthcare team uses the cancer staging test results to help create your treatment plan.

 Staging tests include:

-• Complete blood count (CBC).
-This test reports the numbers of different types of cells in your blood.
-A CBC shows whether your red blood cell count is low (anemia), which suggests that a tumor is causing blood loss.
-A high level of white blood cells is a sign of infection, which is a risk if a rectal tumor grows through the wall of the rectum.
+• Complete blood count.
+Also known as CBC, this test reports the numbers of different types of cells in the blood.
+A CBC shows whether your red blood cell count is low, called anemia.
+Anemia suggests that the cancer is causing blood loss.
+A high level of white blood cells is a sign of infection.
+Infection is a risk if a rectal cancer grows through the wall of the rectum.

 • Blood tests to measure organ function.
-A chemistry panel is a blood test to measures levels of different chemicals in the blood.
-Abnormal levels of some of these chemicals may suggest that cancer has spread to the liver.
-High levels of other chemicals may indicate problems with other organs, such as the kidneys.
+A chemistry panel is a blood test to measure levels of different chemicals in the blood.
+Worrying levels of some of these chemicals may suggest that cancer has spread to the liver.
+High levels of other chemicals could mean problems with other organs, such as the kidneys.

-• Carcinoembryonic antigen (CEA).
-Cancers sometimes produce substances called tumor markers that can be detected in blood.
-One such marker, carcinoembryonic antigen (CEA), may be higher than usual in people with colorectal cancer.
-CEA testing is particularly useful in monitoring your response to treatment.
+• Carcinoembryonic antigen.
+Cancers sometimes produce substances called tumor markers.
+These tumor markers can be detected in blood.
+One such marker is carcinoembryonic antigen, also called CEA.
+CEA may be higher than usual in people with colorectal cancer.
+CEA testing can be helpful in monitoring your response to treatment.

-• CT scan of the chest.
-This imaging test helps determine whether rectal cancer has spread to other organs, such as the liver and lungs.
+• CT scan of the chest, abdomen and pelvis.
+This imaging test helps determine whether rectal cancer has spread to other organs, such as the liver or lungs.

 • MRI of the pelvis.
-An MRI provides a detailed image of the muscles, organs and other tissues surrounding a tumor in the rectum.
-An MRI also shows the lymph nodes near the rectum and different layers of tissue in the rectal wall.
+An MRI provides a detailed image of the muscles, organs and other tissues surrounding cancer in the rectum.
+An MRI also shows the lymph nodes near the rectum and different layers of tissue in the rectal wall more clearly than a CT does.

 Treatment